HCLOpenBMC/documents/design/multi-host-postcode.md

  - Create D-Bus service names for single-host and multi-host system accordingly.
 The community follows conventions Host0 for single host and Host1 to N for multi-host.
+ - phosphor-host-postd reads the postcode when emit-change event in 'Raw.Value'.
  - phosphor-host-postd reads the host selection from the dbus property.
  - Display the latest postcode of the selected host read through D-Bus.